Photo Songquan Deng / age fotostock

 Lake Eola Park

-Orlando’s centerpiece lake sits right in the middle of downtown, surrounded by high-rises with businesses and residences and close to the pretty neighborhood and dining district of Thornton Park.
-The pedestrian-only path fringing the lake stretches for nearly a mile, and is a great place for a jog or stroll.
-Along the lake you’ll find an amphitheater where concerts and festivals are staged, a pretty little pagoda overlook, and a kiosk where you can rent pedal boats shaped like swans that add a touch of the theatrical to a visit.
-Kids love to come feed the resident ducks and swans.
-And a farmers' market is staged on the lake’s southeast corner every Sunday morning.
+Orlando’s centerpiece lake sits right in the middle of downtown, close to the pretty neighborhood and dining district of Thornton Park.
+A pedestrian-only path fringing the water stretches for nearly a mile, offering visitors a great place to stroll or jog.
+Along the lake you’ll also find an amphitheater for concerts and festivals, a picturesque pagoda overlook, and a kiosk where you can rent pedal boats shaped like swans.
+Bring the kids to feed the ducks and swans, or visit the farmers’ market, which takes place on the lake’s southeast corner every Saturday morning.

 By Terry Ward

 Have you been here?
 Share a tip or a photo with fellow travelers.